Solo motherhood

 There will be times when work or parenting feels overwhelming and you may experience setbacks, such as having to temporarily slow down your career progression due to childcare responsibilities.
 Being resilient means that you are able to adapt and bounce back from these challenges without losing sight of your long-term goals and objectives.

 It's important to focus on developing your skills and learning continuously.
-Whether you're looking to progress in your current career or move into a new area, invest in yourself by taking courses, attending webinars or keeping up to date with industry trends.
+Whether you're looking to progress in your current career or move into a new area, invest in yourself by taking courses, like online courses on FutureLearn, attending webinars or keeping up to date with industry trends.
 This will help you stay competitive and open doors to new opportunities.
-Networking with others who are balancing career and parenthood is also part of building career resilience.
-They can provide valuable advice, mentorship and connections.

 When you face setbacks, such as losing your job or having to take a step back due to parental responsibilities, remember that your career is a marathon, not a sprint.
 View setbacks as temporary and use the time to reassess your goals.
 The key is to stay focused on your vision while remaining flexible about how you achieve it.